NoushinN/noushinn.github.io/Publications.md

 4: **Nabavi, Noushin**; Organelles enter the game of aging related aggregation and retention of misfolded proteins,Journal of Postdoctoral Research February,31,32,2015

-5: **Nabavi, Noushin**; "Protein turnover: to self-eat or not to self-eat, that’s the question.",Journal of Postdoctoral Research January,39,46,2014
+5: **Nabavi, Noushin**; Protein turnover: to self-eat or not to self-eat, that’s the question.,Journal of Postdoctoral Research January,39,46,2014

 6: **Nabavi, Noushin**; YAP/TAZ Join the Play with β-catenin to Orchestrate Wnt Signaling,Journal of Postdoctoral Research November,31,34,2014